-Wide plank flooring creates arguably one of the most impressive wood floors and are ideally suited to the larger, free-flowing spaces so often seen in contemporary design.
-Such imposing planks truly accentuate a big space and create a real talking point of their own.
+Wide plank wood flooring delivers arguably one of the most impressive looking floors, and it is ideally suited to the larger, free-flowing spaces so often seen in contemporary design.
+Imposing wide boards truly accentuate a big space and create a real talking point of their own.

-Of course, wide plank flooring is rather subjective term.
-At Havwoods we only use the term wide planks to mean one-strip planks greater than 200mm wide, although some suppliers class 190mm, or even 180mm planks as being wide.
-If you are looking for planks narrower than 200mm on this website, search 'wood planks' using the relevant filter for width.
+Of course, "wide" is a subjective word.
+At Havwoods we only use it in respect of one-strip planks that are greater than 200mm wide, although some suppliers class 190mm, or even 180mm planks as being "wide".
+If you are looking for boards narrower than 200mm on this website, search 'wood planks' and use the relevant filter for the width you require.
 And if you don't see exactly what you are looking for here, some of the planks in our Henley collection are also available to order in 220mm and 260mm widths - just give us a call on +44(0)1524 737000.

-Engineering wood - creating layers with the grain of each running at right angles to the next - ensures that the wood is far more stable.
-And the more stable the wood, the safer it is to use it for a really wide plank.
+Engineered wood - where layers of wood are bonded together, with the grain of each layer running at right angles to the next - is far more stable, making it far more suitable for a really wide board.

-There are absolutely no rules when using a wider plank: they look good anywhere.
+There are absolutely no rules when using a wider board: they look good anywhere.
 Although large, open spaces would appear to be their most natural habitat, planks up to 260mm wide also work well in small spaces.
-This is because there is a much higher proportion of wood to join so the floor appears less busy which opens up a smaller room.
-Always remember, whatever the grade of wood wide planks allow its natural beauty to really shine.
-So in a rustic or character grade plank the unique characteristics of the intricate patterns around the knots stand out, as does the elegance of the grain in cleaner planks.
+This is because there is a much higher proportion of wood to join, so the floor appears less busy and this opens up a smaller room.
+Always remember, whatever the grade of wood, a wider plank will emphasise its characteristics.
+So in a rustic or character grade plank, the intricate patterns around the knots stand out even more, whilst the elegance of a clean grain will also be highlighted.